Reading Passage 2

 Waking numbness or sleep paralysis

-Image yourself waking up and not being able to move, not even your finger.
-The room is pitch dark but you can sense somebody in the room — someone malicious standing next to your bed or even sitting on your chest, stopping you from breathing.
+Imagine yourself waking up and not being able to move, not even your finger.
+The room is pitch black, but you can sense somebody — somebody malicious standing next to your bed or even sitting on your chest, stopping you from breathing.

-According to official data at least five percent of people experienced this state at some point in their lives.
-Some go through it only once whereas there are individuals that face the symptoms fairly regularly.
-Whether you belong to one group or another, there is good news for you: this state is harmless for both your life and your health.
+According to official data, at least five percent of people experienced this state at some point in their lives.
+Some go through it only once, whereas there are individuals who face the symptoms fairly regularly.
+Whether you belong to one group or the other, there is good news for you: this state poses no danger to either your life or your health.

-This state is very similar to rapid eye movement (REM) stage of sleep, the stage when you see dreams.
-The purpose of this state is to prevent you from making any abrupt movements thus ensuring a long uninterrupted sleep.
-In case of sleep paralysis the brain wakes up while the body is still sleeping.
+This state is very similar to the rapid eye movement (REM) stage of sleep, the one during which you have dreams.
+The biological purpose of this state is to prevent you from making any abrupt movements, thus ensuring a long, uninterrupted rest.
+In cases of sleep paralysis, the brain wakes up while the body is still sleeping.
 Until the body wakes up, you are left motionless.
-Alternatively you might experience being able to move your body, but the delay between your impulse to move it and the actual movement feels unbearably long.
+Alternatively, you might experience being able to move your body, but the delay between your impulse to move it and the actual movement feels unbearably long.

-The symptoms are not limited to numbness of body.
-One can experience feel of imminent danger, horror, stifling pressure, one can feel like it is difficult to breathe or as if they are being choked.
-Palpitation, or accelerated heart rate is also rather common.
-Some report having an illusion of involuntary body movement, like turning over to one side or to one’s stomach/back, even though in reality the person lies still.
-Voices, unnatural sounds and noises, approaching footsteps are often reported by patients suffering from sleep paralysis.
-Hallucinations are not unheard of either — silhouettes of ghosts or people.
+The symptoms are not limited to numbness of the body.
+One can feel imminent danger, fear, or stifling pressure; it can also be difficult to breathe or even have a sensation like being choked.
+Palpitation, or accelerated heart rate, is also rather common.
+Some report having an illusion of involuntary body movement, like turning over to one side or to one’s stomach or back, even though in reality the person lies still.
+Voices, unnatural sounds and noises like approaching footsteps are often reported by patients suffering from sleep paralysis.
+Hallucinations are not unheard of either—silhouettes of ghosts or people.
 The latter can be held accountable for the popular evil spirit myth.

 Sleep paralysis can often be caused by sleeping on one’s back.
-Sleeping on your body side drastically lowers chances of experiencing most of the symptoms.
-It can be caused by various sleep disturbances (such as insomnia or narcolepsy).
+Sleeping on your body side drastically lowers your chances of experiencing most of the symptoms.
+It can also be a symptom of various sleep disturbances (such as insomnia or narcolepsy).
 It can only be triggered by waking up naturally.
-If the person is woken up abruptly, be it a bright light or an alarm-clock ringing then sleep paralysis does not take place.
+If the person is woken up abruptly, whether it is a bright light or an alarm clock ringing, then sleep paralysis does not take place.

 There is no surefire way to battle this condition.
 A common recommendation is to establish a sleeping routine and follow it religiously.
-Some break sleep paralysis by rolling their eyes, moving their tongue or right thumb on their right hand (or their left hand for lefties).
-Others are more successful with relaxing completely and remaining calm — this reduces the negative emotional impact and the state gradually recedes.
-Brain activity has also been reported to help — thinking about something complex or running calculations in your head seems to aid in overcoming the numbness.
-Using your pharynx to pronounce something is a good way to break the state too — since you can’t open your mouth it will come out as incomprehensible moaning, but it is likely to help.
+Some break sleep paralysis by rolling their eyes, moving their tongue or thumb on their right hand (or their left hand for lefties).
+Others are more successful with relaxing completely and remaining calm; this reduces the negative emotional impact, and the state gradually recedes.
+Brain activity has also been reported to help—thinking about something complex or running calculations in your head seems to aid in overcoming the numbness.
+Using your pharynx to pronounce something is a good way to break the state too; since you can’t open your mouth, it will come out as incomprehensible moaning, but it is likely to help.

-Research has shown that analytically minded people are less susceptible to the negative effect of the state.
-When they happen to suffer from it they feel less depressed after the occurrence because they are usually not superstitious — they do not allow negative emotions caused by beliefs connected with evil spirits.
-As the scientists explained this, the type of people above tend to explain everything from the scientific point of view, whereas people that rely on intuition are more likely to base their conclusions on a less rational basis.
+Research has shown that analytically minded people are less susceptible to the negative effects of the state.
+When they happen to suffer from it, they feel less depressed after the occurrence because they are usually not superstitious—they do not allow negative emotions stemming from beliefs connected with evil spirits.
+As the scientists explained, the type of people mentioned above tend to explain everything from a scientific point of view, whereas people who rely on intuition are more likely to base their conclusions on a less rational basis.